 The extraction problem is real.
 The open questions require empirical answers.
 Small models may not be capable enough yet; the resource floor may be higher than hoped; edge cases may break assumptions.

-But the Jewels lock into memory in ways flat prose does not.
+But logical chains like jewels lock into memory in ways flat prose does not.
 Human conversation follows progressions that cannot be reduced to word co-occurrence.
 The shape IS the meaning—Stein knew it, the brain confirms it, and AI architecture can finally use it.